rystrauss/dopamax/README.md

 XLA program and executed on CPUs, GPUs, or TPUs.
 More specifically, rhe implementations in Dopamax follow the Anakin Podracer architecture -- see [this paper][2] for more details.

+**Note that this repository is not actively maintained and is subject to breaking changes at any time.**

 ## Supported Algorithms

 - [Proximal Policy Optimization (PPO)](dopamax/agents/anakin/ppo.py)